ArneWaumans/patchablePy/README.md

 Patchable is a python script that attempts to make patching suckless software a bit more suckless.
 It does this by disecting the patch files, creating component patch files, and applying those component patch files from the bottom to the top for every source file.

-## Installation
+## Download

-You can download the repository with git clone.
+You can download the repository with git.
 ```bash
 git clone https://github.com/ArneWaumans/patchable.git
 ```